Tech-Gamer/Tech-Gamer/README.md

 #### Who am I?

 I am Tech.
-I know Lua, JavaScript, HTML.
-I mainly develop on roblox platform.
+I know Lua, JavaScript, Vue, and HTML.
+I mainly develop on the roblox platform.

 #### What do I do?